brightsign/dev-cookbook/template-html5-app/README.md

 ## Contained in this folder

-This `player-app` folder contains the code base of the example web app, the simple BrightScript autorun, a simple script to deploy code to the player, and the webpack configuration file.
+This `template-html5-app` folder contains the code base of the template app, the simple BrightScript autorun, a simple script to deploy code to the player, and the webpack configuration file.

 ### src